manuelmgn/2024-FrontendMasters-AI-Software-Engineers/README.md

-# Year - Academy - Name of the course
+# 2024 - Frontend Masters - IA for Software Engineers

-Notes for the course _[xxx](http://)_ taught by xxx at xxx.
+Notes for the course _[IA for Software Engineers]_ taught by Will Sentance at Frontend Masters.

-Course taken: Month Year.
+Course taken on live: November 2024.

 ## Index